spf13/cobra/user_guide.md

 ## Using the Cobra Generator

-Cobra provides its own program that will create your application and add any commands you want.
+Cobra-CLI is its own program that will create your application and add any commands you want.
 It's the easiest way to incorporate Cobra into your application.

-For complete details on using the Cobra generator, please read [The Cobra Generator README](https://github.com/spf13/cobra/blob/master/cobra/README.md)
+For complete details on using the Cobra generator, please refer to [The Cobra-CLI Generator README](https://github.com/spf13/cobra-cli/blob/master/README.md)

 ## Using the Cobra Library